-Guaranteed Asset Protection (GAP) insurance is a type of insurance that is often sold when you buy a new car.
-In the event your car is stolen or written off, it covers the difference between the value of the car (this is the amount your car insurer will usually pay out) and the amount you paid for the car in the first place.
+Guaranteed Asset Protection or GAP insurance is a financial product often sold when you buy a brand new car.
+In the event your car is stolen or written off (total loss), GAP insurance covers the difference between the current value of the car (the amount your car insurer will usually pay out) and the amount you paid for the car in the first place, or any outstanding payments.
 So is it worth buying?
-Read on to find out.

 What is GAP insurance?

-GAP insurance claims ratios are exceptionally low at 10%, so it’s particularly important with this type of insurance to shop around.
+GAP insurance claims ratios are exceptionally low, averaging around 10%, so it’s important to shop around.

 Source: The FCA

-For example, let’s say your car cost £12,000.
-If you wrote it off after three years, you’d only get its current value, £4,800, from your insurance company.
-That’s not enough to buy an equivalent new car, and unlikely to be enough to repay what you owe on your finance deal.
+This isn’t enough to buy an equivalent brand new car and unlikely to be enough to repay what you owe on your finance deal.

 GAP insurance is designed to cover the difference between what your insurer pays out and, depending on the type of policy: